 Conflict of Interest: The authors declare no competing financial interests

-.Acknowledgements: This work was supported by the NIH 2T32DC005361-11 grant awarded to J.M.T and the NEI EY-014645 grant awarded to I.F. ( NEED GEOFF’S GRANT)
+Acknowledgements: This work was supported by the NIH 2T32DC005361-11 grant awarded to J.M.T and the NEI EY-014645 grant awarded to I.F. ( NEED GEOFF’S GRANT)

 Abstract

 Using fMRI BOLD responses in human primary auditory cortex (PAC) we show that it is possible to not only decode the sequence of auditory frequencies a person had been listening to, but also estimate the individual frequencies presented over time.
 First, we characterized the tonotopic organization of each subject’s auditory cortex by measuring auditory responses to randomized set of pure tone stimuli and modeling the frequency tuning of each fMRI voxel as a Gaussian in log frequency space.
 Then, we tested our model by examining its ability to work in reverse.
-Auditory responses were re-collected in the same subjects, except this time while they listened to sequences of frequencies taken from simple songs (e.g. ‘Somewhere Over the Rainbow’).
+Auditory responses were re-collected in the same subjects, except this time while they listened to sequences of frequencies taken from simple songs (e.g., “Somewhere Over the Rainbow”).
 By comparing the model’s prediction of BOLD responses to actual BOLD responses, we were able to reconstruct tone sequences, with mean frequency estimation errors of half an octave or less, and little evidence of systematic biases.

 Keywords: auditory, decoding, population receptive field, tonotopy,